NaomiRadke/FSND/projects/02_trivia_api/starter/backend/README.md

 - Fetches a list of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request arguments: None
 - Returns: A dictionary of categories with id:type key value pair.
+- Sample Request: `curl -X GET localhost:5000/categories`
-Sample Request: localhost:5000/categories Sample Response: "categories":{ '1' : "Science", '2' : "Art", '3' : "Geography", '4' : "History", '5' : "Entertainment", '6' : "Sports" }, "success":true,
+- Sample Response: "categories":{ '1' : "Science", '2' : "Art", '3' : "Geography", '4' : "History", '5' : "Entertainment", '6' : "Sports" }, "success":true,

 **GET '/questions'**